 Key diagnostic factors

 Reported in approximately 77% of patients.
 In one case series, only 44% of patients had a fever on presentation, but it developed in 89% of patients after hospitalization.
 The course may be prolonged and intermittent, and some patients may have chills/rigors.
 The prevalence of fever is higher in adults compared with children; approximately 54% of children do not exhibit fever as an initial presenting symptom.
 In children, fever may be absent or brief and rapidly resolving.

 Presence of anosmia and/or ageusia may be useful as a red flag for diagnosis.
 Olfactory dysfunction (anosmia/hyposmia) has been reported in approximately 41% of patients, and gustatory dysfunction (ageusia/dysgeusia) has been reported in approximately 35% of patients.
 Prevalence appears to be higher in European studies.
 May be an early symptom before the onset of other symptoms, or may be the only symptom in patients with mild to moderate illness.
 Prevalence of anosmia/ageusia presenting before other symptoms was 13% to 73%, at the same time as other symptoms was 14% to 39%, and after other symptoms was 27% to 49%.
-Complete resolution or improvement in symptoms was reported in 89% of patients 4 weeks after onset.
+Persistent anosmia has an excellent prognosis with nearly complete recovery at 1 year.
 Anosmia or hyposmia is significantly associated with an enhanced risk of testing positive for COVID-19, and is a good predictor of infection.
 Many drugs are associated with taste and smell changes (e.g., antibiotics, ACE inhibitors) and should be considered in the differential diagnosis.

 Other diagnostic factors